Ryan Graves (ice hockey)

-Ryan Graves (born May 21, 1995) is a Canadian professional ice hockey defenceman for the the Pittsburgh Penguins of the National Hockey League (NHL).
-He was selected by the New York Rangers in the fourth round, 110th overall, of the 2013 NHL Entry Draft.
+Ryan Graves (born May 21, 1995) is a Canadian professional ice hockey player who is a defenceman for the Pittsburgh Penguins of the National Hockey League (NHL).
+He was selected by the New York Rangers in the fourth round, 110th overall, of the 2013 NHL entry draft.
 Graves has previously played for the Colorado Avalanche and the New Jersey Devils.

 Early life

 Graves was born on May 21, 1995, in Yarmouth, Nova Scotia, to Ron Graves and Monica Brennan.
 He grew up as a childhood friend of fellow Nova Scotian Nathan MacKinnon, and the two often faced each other in local youth hockey games while also playing together on regional teams.

 In his early years, Graves developed a reputation in the Nova Scotia youth hockey circuit for clumsiness, largely due to his comparatively tall frame.
 Despite this, his strength and shot-blocking ability earned praise from coaches in the Yarmouth County Minor Hockey Association.

 During the 2010–11 minor ice hockey season, Graves played for the South Shore Canadian Tire Mustangs, where he scored five goals and added seven assists.
 He was named the team's top rookie and received the Scott Dee Memorial Award as the best rookie defenceman in the Nova Scotia Major Midget Hockey League.
 That same year, he also made a single appearance with the Yarmouth Mariners of the Maritime Junior Hockey League.